huntabyte/unetlab.github.io/about/index.md

 authors:
 - andrea
 tags:
-- UNetLab
+- EVE
 ---

-The UNetLab / EVE project is under heavy development.
+The EVE project is under heavy development.
 If you want to stay updated with beta release and enhancement, you can subscribe to our mailing list.

 ## Team